-Most of our surveys are carried out using a 3D scanner.
+Our more complex surveys are carried out using a 3D scanner.
 This technology scans your property both internally and externally, converting it into millions of data points.
-This data is then converted into 2D CAD plans or, on occasion, 3D CAD models.
+This data is then converted into 2D CAD drawings or, on occasion, 3D CAD models.

 A topographical survey is a detailed measured survey of the site/garden, mapping the ground level, tree positions, and other notable features such as manholes, boundaries and tree positions.

 We’ll only include a topographical survey if the project involves building or changes to the landscape beyond 5m of the perimeter of the building.

 Again, this survey information will be used to create 2D plans of the existing site for use throughout the design process.

 What are existing plan drawings?